mojopy/ztm-extension-blue/README.md

 Fork of the Official extension for Zero To Mastery Academy students.<br>
 Forked from version [2023-12-25]

-Personal touches for dark mode mainly; No promises made the changes will work as well on your machine.
+Quick, lazy personal touches for dark mode mainly; No promises made the changes will work as well on your machine or that I will keep this uptodate with the officials.

 See the official here: <https://github.com/sithu-khant/ztm-extension>